Skip to content

 Thoughtful drafting and implementation, along with widespread awareness of Extreme Risk laws, are critical to ensuring their effectiveness.

 Even though Extreme Risk laws have been proven effective in reducing rates of gun suicide and have prevented countless acts of gun violence across the country, these laws are most effective when they are thoughtfully drafted and implemented, and when there is widespread awareness of their existence.
-Recent events have shown just how critical this is.
+Evidence suggests, however, that knowledge of these laws among law enforcement and others responsible for implementation and among the general public is limited.

-The tragedy in Indianapolis highlights the importance of ensuring awareness of the law so that it is used effectively.
-While at least one petition has been filed in more than half of all counties in states with these laws, usage of Extreme Risk laws is still low in many counties.
-Evidence suggests this may be due to a lack of awareness.
-In a 2019 study of the implementation of Indiana’s law, two judges expressed that the law’s effectiveness was limited by a lack of awareness of the law among the legal parties responsible for its implementation.48Swanson et al., “Criminal Justice and Suicide Outcomes.”
-A 2020 study of Washington’s law speculated that there was a lack of awareness of the law among the general public.49Ali Rowhani-Rahbar et al., “Extreme Risk Protection Orders in Washington: A Statewide Descriptive Study,” Annals of Internal Medicine 173, no. 5 (2020): 342–49, https://doi.org/10.7326/M20-0594.
+In a 2019 study of the implementation of Indiana’s law, two judges expressed that the law’s effectiveness was limited by a lack of awareness of the law among the legal parties responsible for its implementation.42Swanson et al., “Criminal Justice and Suicide Outcomes.”
+A 2020 study of Washington’s law speculated that there was a lack of awareness of the law among the general public.43Ali Rowhani-Rahbar et al., “Extreme Risk Protection Orders in Washington: A Statewide Descriptive Study,” Annals of Internal Medicine 173, no. 5 (2020): 342–49, https://doi.org/10.7326/M20-0594.
+Two 2021 studies of California’s law also noted a lack of awareness of the law from the general public and key stakeholders such as law enforcement.44Veronica A. Pear et. al, “Implementation and perceived effectiveness of gun violence restraining orders in California: a qualitative evaluation.”
+PLoS one 16, no. 10 (2021); Nicole Kravitz-Wirtz et. al, “Public awareness of and personal willingness to use California’s Extreme Risk Protection Order Law to prevent firearm-related harm.”
+JAMA health forum 2, no. 6 (2021).
 These findings underscore the need for educational efforts geared toward law enforcement, court personnel, and eligible petitioners outside of the legal system.

 Extreme Risk laws have robust due process protections.